davidebbo/PythonSiteExtension/README.md

 - Create a new Web App. **Don't turn on Python in portal.**
 - Under the Web App, choose Tools / Extensions
 - Add the Python Install extension.
 It'll be toward the end of the list, and there is no search function.
 UI is not great, but you'll find it! :)
-- Deploy your site bits to wwwroot, and you should be ready to run!

-Note that as is the case when using the 'built-in' Python versions, you need to include a web.config file, which will look like this (change `WSGI_HANDLER` to fit your scenario):
+- You're done!

+Note that if you don't already have a `web.config`, the extension will deploy a sample site into your `site\wwwroot` folder to help get started.
+You can then replace it with your own bits.

+The default sample comes with a `web.config` file that looks like this, and that you'll modify to fit your needs:

 ```xml
 <configuration>